philippkraft/cmf/documentation/tutorial/conceptual/CmfTutAbstractFluxes.md

 This connection holds the state of a water storage constant getting or releasing water to the other node of the connection.
 The flux between the nodes is proportional to the difference between the state of the storage and the defined target state of the storage.
-This connection will be renamed in CMF 2.0 to [ConstantState](@ref cmf::water::statecontrol_connection) and is in CMF 1.3 and below only available as `statecontrol_connection`.
+This connection is called [ConstantStateFlux](@ref cmf::water::ConstantStateFlux).